klashdevelopment/Hydra/docs/collision.md

 # Sprite Colliders
 Collision is a huge part of any game - they allow functionality in any game that requires checking if two objects are near eachother (almost any game).

-First, make a collider and put it on a sprite:
+First, you can make a simple square collider and put it on a sprite:
 ```js
 var collider = lib.collision.makeSquareCollider(width, height, offset)
 // If you need to edit the collider later on: